conniejhe/Surface-Cutting/README.md

 ## Introduction ##
 This repository contains the source code for the surface cutting modules developed for Paraview.
 The following filters have been developed specifically for use by the Center of Imaging Science.
-All plugins were developed using Paraview's Plugin Development framework, which is described in greater detail here: [Plugins](https://www.paraview.org/Wiki/ParaView/Plugin_HowTo#Adding_plugins_to_ParaView_source).
+All plugins were developed using Paraview's Plugin Development framework, which is described in greater detail here: [Plugins (v5.6.0)](https://www.paraview.org/Wiki/ParaView/Plugin_HowTo) and [Plugins (latest version)](https://kitware.github.io/paraview-docs/nightly/cxx/PluginHowto.html).

 Developing custom plugins for Paraview requires a Paraview version that is compiled and built from source.
 Details on how to do that are here: [Build and Install](https://www.paraview.org/Wiki/ParaView:Build_And_Install).
 Make sure to turn the 'PARAVIEW_USE_QT' and 'PARAVIEW_USE_PYTHON' variables on in ccmake.